 How I use Todoist to get stuff done

 This guide will help you figure out Todoist and get started in 20 minutes.
-It's a walkthrough of how I personally use the app to manage my life while keeping stress levels down and dopamine levels up.
+It's a walkthrough of how I personally use the app to manage my life while keeping stress levels down.

 Todoist helps me declutter my mind by telling me what I need to do and when.
 With that taken care of, I'm free to focus my brain cells on solving higher-level creative challenges.